byteflykft/vipy-knowledge/en/virtual-private-server/first-steps.md

 systemctl restart chrony
 ```

-> ℹ️ Important: The time server must always be set to `time.vipy.hu`, because only this server is allowed.
+:::info ℹ️ Important: The time server must always be set to `time.vipy.hu`, because only this server is allowed.

----

 ```